arnsteio/OpenSCAD-workshop-2018-02/03-basicOpenSCAD.md

 ~~~
 Try cahnging union() to difference() and intersection()!

+### Try it out
-Excercise: How can you make a shape that only has the "sides" of the sphere - the sphere minus the cube?
+> Excercise: How can you make a shape that only has the "sides" of the sphere - the sphere minus the cube?

-## Transforms
+## Transformations
-Transforms
+Transformation affect the child nodes and transforms them in various ways such as moving/rotating or scaling the child.
+translate
+scale
+rotate
 ---

 Subjects covered: